hegurushichida/trade-finance-logistics/README.md

 (**_This branch corresponds to the instructions given in the book.
 It depends on the `release-1.1` branches of Hyperledger [Fabric](https://github.com/hyperledger/fabric/tree/release-1.1) and [Fabric-CA](https://github.com/hyperledger/fabric-ca/tree/release-1.1)_**)

 # Trade Application
-This is a use case on trade finance and logistics, designed to demonstrate the capabilities of Hyperledger (mainly Fabric) blockchain tools.
+This is a use case on trade finance and logistics, designed to demonstrate the capabilities of Hyperledger (mainly Fabric) blockchain tools. can be adapted for document trail for other applications.

 # Use Case Scenario Overview
 The trade scenario consists of 6 participants: